neuromorphic-paris/puffin/README.md

 ./puffin
 ```

 Then, open *test/puffin.html* with a web browser.
-You will need to add `test/puffin.crt` to your trusted certificates, since the example implements a secured WebSocket server.
+Open the developer tools to see the logged messages.

 __Windows__ users must run `premake4 vs2010` instead, and open the generated solution with Visual Studio.